 I breathed a sigh of relief.
 Insults and roughness soothed urgan paranoia, reminded them that their friendship could survive a few shocks.
 I told myself, Myrrha might be right.
 I'm imagining things again.
 Everything will turn out like normal.

 But Ker didn't return the slap.
 Instead, he stepped back, drew his sword.
 "Me pig.
 You no cook.
 No thwack me in face of tribe."

 Drawing a weapon crossed a dangerous line.
 A lesser man than Mack would have killed Ker then.
 Mack drew his own sword, held it behind him, pointed it to the ground.
 That signaled equal parts readiness to fight, and readiness to back down.
 Ker swung with all his might, two handed and straight at Mack's chest.
 The stranger raised his voice; even I could hear it.
 The dark cloud gathering around Ker's head made me want to vomit and cleanse myself with boiling salt water.
 Meanwhile, Myrrha stood back, grabbed the meat cleaver from the counter and hid it under her apron.
-Surely, she figured she wouldn't need it.
-Ordinarily, a duel would end the thing, no matter what.
+Surely, she wouldn't need it.
 Urgans blame the victim, be it a table or a beloved chieftain.
+A duel would end the thing, no matter what.

 Mack parried, could have done so in his sleep.
 "One chance remains.
 Face me like an urga, hand to hand, or leave this place."